simeonpalla/ai-safer-roads/WORKFLOW.md

 ### What Does Not Need to Change

-- **SSS weights (38/30/32):** grounded in WHO Safe System principles, not in local crash statistics.
+- **SSS weights (25/40/35):** grounded in WHO Safe System principles and behavioral evidence, not in local crash statistics.
 They transfer directly.
 - **Safe System thresholds:** WHO publishes standard speed thresholds by road type and land use.
 They apply globally.
 - **Nilsson Power Model:** validated across 30+ countries in peer-reviewed literature (Nilsson 2004, Elvik 2009).
 Transfers directly.
 - **Intervention logic:** road class × limit misalignment → recommended action.
 Country-agnostic.